Welcome to today's edition of the Rush 24-7 podcast.

 And to say the Reagan coalition is dead is like saying the Constitution is dead.

-Because our founding fathers told us in the Declaration of Independence that our basic rights come not from government but from God.
+Because our founding fathers told us in the Declaration of Independence that our basic rights come not from government, but from God.

-The notion that too much power in too few hands is a bad idea.
+They laid out in our Constitution the notion that too much power in too few hands is a bad idea.

 And that a government big enough and powerful enough to give anything to you is big enough and powerful enough to take anything away from you.